alsofr/kotlin-training/readme.md

 # Why this project?
-This project is used for trainings and workshops and moreover is is a take away!
+This project is used for trainings and workshops and moreover is a take away!
 Something that can be used to work on after the workshop.

 It contains two independent Kotlin projects.
 One project implements a user-service, which is the external backend service.
 The other project implements a todo-service.
-T

 The user-service has a GRPC and a REST interface (for demonstration purposes).
 Both services use [Ktor](http://ktor.io).
 In addition, the user-service uses a custom implementation to link